ironbar/luxai/reports/07_Winning_Model_Documentation.md

 Save your predictions to SUBMISSION_DIR (specified in SETTINGS.json)
 --->

-Already done on the README
+Already done on the README.